radwantarhini/ScaloidRssFeed/README.md

-# Hello Scaloid for gradle
+# RssFeed Scaloid for gradle

-This is a template project that can be a starting point of a new [Scaloid](https://github.com/pocorall/scaloid) project.

-This contains minimum code as possible; therefore easy to run, examine and extend.

 Prerequisites
 -------------